 One of Flock’s selling points is that it’s great for making quick decisions without leaving the chat space.

 In addition to the standard team communication tools like chat and audio and video calls, Flock connects to Google Drive so you can share files directly into the chat.
 Then, through built-in polls, you can quickly vote on the best course of action for your team.

 Flock also includes reminders, notes, and to-do lists so you can then more efficiently assign and keep track of actions.

-While Flock offers a free version that integrates with up to 50 apps, it is limited to 10,000 searchable messages, video conferencing for four users for twenty minutes, and 10GB team storage.
+While Flock offers a free version, it is limited to 10,000 searchable messages, only one-on-one video conferencing, and 5GB team storage.

-Flock’s paid plans will run you $4.50 per seat but you’ll get access to screen sharing, unlimited messaging history, and 10GB storage per user.
+Flock’s paid plans will run you $4.50 per seat but you’ll get access to screen sharing, unlimited messaging, and 10GB storage per user.

 Available on: iOS, Android, Windows, macOS, Linux, and Web

 Standard with an Office 365 plan, Teams’ top selling point is its deep integration with Microsoft Office.
 For example, Office or OneDrive documents can be shared, accessed, and edited all within the Teams platform.